Joanna Bacalso: Early life

-Bacalso was born in Cebu, Philippines, and moved to Toronto, Ontario with her two younger brothers when she was eight years old.
+Bacalso was born on August 10, 1976 in Cebu, Philippines, and moved to Toronto, Ontario with her two younger brothers when she was eight years old.

 Career

 Represented by Ford Models, her modeling work included both print and runway for clients, including Tommy Hilfiger and Banana Republic.
 Bacalso transitioned from a modeling career into film and television.
 Her television credits include guest starring appearances on the series The Jamie Foxx Show, La Femme Nikita, Veronica's Closet, and Wish You Were Here, alongside Dave Chappelle.

 Bacalso played a recurring role on the series by CBS, The District, and a multiple episode supporting role on the series Ally McBeal.
 Bacalso made her feature film debut in the comedy by Orion Pictures, Car 54, Where Are You? featuring Rosie O'Donnell and Fran Drescher.
 Bacalso appeared in the feature films Bedazzled and Dude, Where's My Car?.
 She is most well known for her role as Barb in Disney's Snow Dogs featuring Cuba Gooding, Jr. and James Coburn.
 She also starred in the movie Half Baked.